foundriesio/docs/source/getting-started/install-fioctl/index.rst

 =======================

 :ref:`ref-fioctl` is a simple tool that interacts with the Foundries.io REST API for managing a Factory.
-It is based on the `"ota-lite" API
+It is based on the `ota-lite API
-<https://api.foundries.io/ota/>`_, also made by Foundries.
+<https://api.foundries.io/ota/>`_, also built by Foundries.io.

 :ref:`ref-fioctl`, is used to manage: